Academic

 With colleagues at a teachers' workshop, Bintang, The Gambia, July 2023

-Toby Green is Professor of Precolonial and Lusophone African History and Culture at King's College London.
-Chair of the Fontes Historiae Africanae Committee of the British Academy, Green is also a member of the Scientific Advisory Board of Collateral Global, and an Honorary Fellow of the Historical Association.
-He was awarded a 2017 Philip Leverhulme Prize in History.
+Toby Green is Professor of Precolonial and Lusophone African History and Culture at King's College London, and is a fellow of the British Academy.
+Chair of the Fontes Historiae Africanae Committee of the British Academy, Green is also an Honorary Fellow of the Historical Association.
+He was awarded a 2017 Philip Leverhulme Prize in History, and (with Filipa Ribeiro da Silva and Philip Havik) the American Library Association's Best Historical Materials Award for their co-edited volume The Inquisition Trial of Crispina Peres of Cacheu, Guinea-Bissau (1646-1668).
 He is also an editor of the journal, African Economic History, and a member of the Executive Editorial Board of the Journal of West African History.

 Green has worked extensively with colleagues in West Africa and Brazil.
 He has co-organised events with institutions in Angola, Brazil, Ghana, Guinea-Bissau, Mozambique, Sierra Leone and The Gambia.
 He has also given lectures at research centres in Senegal, as well as at many universities in Europe and the USA.
 In June 2015 and April 2017 he co-organised with Lucy Duran (SOAS - Music) two workshops funded by the British Academy bringing together historians and musicians from the Greater Senegambia region of West Africa.
 He has received grants funding various research projects as Principal Investigator from the AHRC, British Academy, British Library, the European Union, and the Leverhulme Trust.